scozzard/middleware-evaluation/README.md

 **via the IDE**

-Simply opening the solution and running the application in Visual Studio 2022 with any profile.
+Simply opening the solution and run the application in Visual Studio 2022 with any profile.

 ### View Deployed App